gitgud-software/trefoil/README.md

 ## Issues

-1. Special characters break the replies subtitle in the thread list.
+1. Special characters break list items.
 (UTF-8 support when?)
-2. At least one particularly long post on /biz/ broke the post Card in a way I can't reproduce.
+2. At least one particularly long post on /biz/ broke the post Card in a way I can't reproduce yet.
 3. No image support.
 Sorry, but this is a text-only app.
+4. Webpages only open in Pebble's Webview page normally used for settings.
+This app does not open Clover, Chanu, or your web browser of choice.